victorlaerte/wedeploy.com/node/electric/src/pages/tutorials/data-android/add-config-files/index.md

 Every service folder must have a `wedeploy.json` file that configures it, so let's add a file inside the sample project you just downloaded.

-1. Open the `tutorial-data-android` folder in a code editor.
+1. Open the `data-android-tutorial` folder in a code editor.
 2. Create a new file inside of the `data` folder and name it `wedeploy.json`.
 3. Inside of that file, paste this code.